 - Demonstrate the use of value constellations to map the value of existing and new designed artefacts and services.

-- Design resolved products and services which show consideration of multiple stakeholders.
+- Design and develop concepts for a product or service with consideration of multiple stakeholders.

 |Speed, C. and Maxwell, D. (2015) Designing through value constellations.
 Interactions.
 22, 5 (August 2015), 38-43.
 DOI=http://dx.doi.org/10.1145/2807293|

 Chandler, J. D. and Vargo, S L (2011) Contextualization and value-in-context: How context frames exchange.
 Marketing Theory, 11(1): 35¿49.